 With part-time workers, motivation can be an issue.
 But as a business that relies on optimal performance to grow, you need the most of your team.
-For this reason, understanding the factors that motivate employees is not only useful, it’s essential, and doing so takes just a little work on your part to deliver a great deal of value to your staff, and your customers.
+For this reason, understanding the factors that motivate employees is not only useful, but essential, and doing so takes just a little work on your part to deliver a great deal of value to your staff and customers.

 Groups vs. Individuals